-MUS 6501 - Foundations in Music Education
+MUS 6501 - Sociology and Psychology of Music Education

 Credits, 3 sem. hrs.
 This course is divided into three main areas.
 First is a study of music education research and its value to the music educator.
 Second is the development of a professional philosophy and how that philosophy impacts the music teaching and learning process.
 Third is a contemporary look at the interrelationship of sociology and music education.